t3-oss/create-t3-app/README.md

 ### 1. Solve Problems

-It's easy to fall in the trap of "adding everything" - we explicitly _don't_ want to do that.
+It's easy to fall into the trap of "adding everything" - we explicitly _don't_ want to do that.
 Everything added to `create-t3-app` should solve a _specific_ problem that exists within the core technologies included.
 This means we **won't** add things like state libraries (`zustand`, `redux`) but we **will** add things like NextAuth.js and integrate Prisma and tRPC for you.

 ### 2. Bleed Responsibly